Vegetation Management Member - Saguaro National Park

 Living Allowance: The ACE Member is expected to contribute ~40 hours/week and will receive a living allowance of $570/week to offset the costs of food and incidental expenses, dispersed bi-weekly.

-Housing: Housing is the responsibility of the member and not provided by ACE or the National Park Service.
+Housing: Housing is the responsibility of the member and not provided by ACE.

 Scheduling: This is a full time position and members are expected to contribute up to 40hrs a week, during the regular work week.

 Position Description: ACE Members will be working in Saguaro National Park's Science and Resource Management Division with the majority of the duties associated with invasive plant control.

 ACE Members will join a team made up of biologists, biological technicians, volunteers, and interns.
 Projects will take place in both districts of Saguaro National Park in Tucson.
 ACE Members will be provided training in plant identification, plant removal, herbicide use and mixing, mapping with GPS and GIS, data collection, and specialized backcountry survey techniques.
 Occasional backcountry work will be done in the upper elevations of the park (up to 8,600') and involve camping.
 Duties will also include backcountry surveys for non-native plants, springs/wetlands, cultural resources, and forest health indicators.

 Invasive Plant Control: